Eyemart Express Data Breach

 Eyemart Express, whose family of brands includes Eyewear Express, Vision4Less, and Visionmart Express, has reported a data breach.

-According to a report submitted to the Texas Attorney General's Office, the Eyemart Express data breach compromised names, addresses, Social Security numbers, driver's license numbers, medical information, health insurance information, and birth dates.
+According to a report submitted to the Texas Attorney General's Office on April 17, 2026, the Eyemart Express data breach compromised names, addresses, Social Security numbers, driver's license numbers, medical information, health insurance information, and birth dates.

-Eyemart Express operates over 250 stores across more than 40 states.
+Eyemart Express operates over 250 stores across 42 states.

 What You Can Do After the Eyemart Express Data Breach